Poul Schlueter, longtime Danish prime minister, dies at 92 | Politics

 At home, Schlueter negotiated four exemptions, including one that allows Denmark to stay outside the euro.
 A year later, the revised text was approved in a second Danish referendum, allowing other EU members to move on with their plans.

+Schlueter had taken power in 1982 after Social Democrat Anker Joergensen stepped down amid rising foreign debt and deteriorating public finances.
+The new premier tightened spending and his economic policy.
+He went on to be the longest-serving Danish prime minister since World War II.

-In 1993, Schlueter surprisingly stepped down following an immigration scandal involving his then justice minister, allowing the Social Democratic opposition to grab power.
-He was then elected to the European Parliament where he sat from from 1994 to 1999.
+In 1993, Schlueter surprisingly stepped down following an immigration scandal involving his justice minister, allowing the Social Democratic opposition to grab power.
+He was then elected to the European Parliament, where he sat from from 1994 to 1999.

+A lawyer by education, Schlueter is survived by his second wife, Anne Marie Vessel Schlueter, and his son from his first marriage, Peter.
+A funeral is planned for next week in Copenhagen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)